Legal Allies for the Survivors of Childhood Sexual Assault

 Often, victims of sexual abuse will not report the abuse until well into adulthood.
 There may be many reasons for this.
 A child may not understand what has happened nor be able to articulate what has happened.
 In adulthood, complex family relationships, cultural norms, shame or embarrassment, and many other factors may affect the decision to come forward.

 Often, it is not until much later that the individual decides to report the abuse.
-In fact, according to the the average age at which a childhood sexual abuse survivor reports the abuse is 52.
+In fact, according to the average age at which a childhood sexual abuse survivor reports the abuse is 52.

 Delayed reporting is a reality in childhood sexual abuse cases.
 However, it is important to remember that this delay may not disqualify you from taking legal action later in life.
 Talk to an attorney to learn about your specific options.